Bugaboo Bee3 vs. Bugaboo Bee5

 The Bee is a good mover and earned a 7 of 10 for maneuverability.
 This is 2 points lower than the high of 9 earned by the BOB Revolution Flex, but it is still better than average.

 This smaller stroller is nice in tight places and it rolls easy.
 This stroller takes turns sharply and easily.
-It is nicer on the hard floor and a little harder on the carpet ; smaller bumps are a little problematic due to the smaller wheels, but it is still easy enough.
+It is nicer on the hard floor and a little harder on the carpet; smaller bumps are a little problematic due to the smaller wheels, but it is still easy enough.
 There is a little loss of control when the handle is at its longest length because it has more flex with the increased distance.
 Where the Bee struggles is on rougher terrain.
-It had trouble with grass, and is near impossible on gravel.
-We were unable to get it over a 1 inch curb and think it would perform better if the wheels were a bit larger.
+It had trouble with grass and is near impossible on gravel.
+We were unable to get it over a 1-inch curb and think it would perform better if the wheels were a bit larger.
 Stairs and curbs are also a problem because the small wheels and flexing frame make it hard to control.

 The seat on the Bee is a polyester fabric that feels like a cotton sweatshirt.
 The padding is similar to the BOB and is made of a heated polyurethane and fabric that is molded into shape.
 It has limited stitching around the edges of the seat and this gives it a nice look that might keep it clean or wear better.
 The sunshade is made of a stretchy spandex material that might snag and is probably going to show wear before some of the competition made with sturdier materials.
 The storage bin is made of a fabric that feels sort of like plastic with a stiff piece of plastic over the top to give it shape.
-The sides are loosely woven mesh that we were unable to snag during testing.
+The sides are a loosely woven mesh that we were unable to snag during testing.

 There are strollers that are more comfortable than this one, but it still manages to be nicer than some.
 It sports 4 wheel shocks that are not adjustable, and firm but adequate fabric over a hard seat.
-A sling style seat is usually more comfortable than hard stiff seats, but the rubber tires, padding and shocks offer enough comfort for most passengers as long as the trip isn't too long.
+A sling-style seat is usually more comfortable than hard stiff seats, but the rubber tires, padding, and shocks offer enough comfort for most passengers as long as the trip isn't too long.

 The Bee brakes are some of the best in the bunch.
 These single action brakes are easy to set and release and are sandal foot friendly for those summertime excursions.
 The brakes have two release options of either depressing the pedal a second time or raising with the top of your foot under the pedal.
-It is not only great for sandals, but bare feet and preserving the tops of your shoes as well.
+It is not only great for sandals but bare feet and preserving the tops of your shoes as well.